-Is car insurance cheaper if it’s paid off?
+Is car insurance cheaper if the vehicle is paid off?

-It can seem like insurance gets cheaper once a car is paid off, but the rate doesn’t change just because it’s paid off.
-Instead, the value of the car depreciates over time, which can lower it’s replacement cost, effectively reducing the cost to insure it.
-Since it’s no longer financed, you have the option to remove comprehensive and collision coverage if you are not concerned about the financial cost to pay for repairs out of pocket.
+It can seem like insurance gets cheaper once a car is paid off, but the rate does not change just because the vehicle is now owned in full.
+Rather, the value of the car depreciates over time, which can lower it’s replacement cost, effectively reducing the cost to insure it.
+Since the car is no longer financed, you also have the option to remove comprehensive and collision coverage if you are not concerned about the financial cost to pay for repairs out of pocket.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: